Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Filter Design

 Similarly, for $\tau$th-order term $\mathbf{F}^{[\tau]}$, its entry $F^{[\tau]}_{\alpha i\beta j}$ can be calculated as $F^{[\tau]}_{\alpha i\beta j}=\sum_k \lambda_k^\tau[\mathbf{V}_k]_{\alpha i}[\mathbf{V}_k]_{\beta j}$.

 Now we have the following property. \begin{property} The $\tau$-th order basic shifting filter $f_\tau(\mathbf{s})$ can be calculated as

-\end{property} This property is the M-GSP counterpart to the traditional linear system interpretation that complex exponential signals are eigenfunction of linear systems \cite{c2}, and provides a quicker implementation of higher-order shifting.
+\end{property} This property is the M-GSP counterpart to the traditional linear system interpretation that complex exponential signals are eigenfunctions of linear systems \cite{c2}, and provide a quicker implementation of higher-order shifting.
 With the $k$-order polynomial term, the adaptive polynomial filter is defined as

 where $\{\alpha_k\}$ are parameters to be estimated from data.